Breeds

 American Staffordshire Terrier Evolution

 Breeder Joe Dunn reshaped their narrative in the 1930s.
-He emphasized loyalty over aggression, earning AKC recognition in 1936 under a new name to distance them from negative stereotypes.
-Though related to the smaller Staffordshire Bull Terrier, they developed distinct traits through selective breeding.
+He stressed fidelity rather than ferocity and they were recognized by AKC in 1936 under a different name to dissociate them with the bad image.
+They are related to the smaller Staffordshire Bull Terrier, but were selectively bred to have different traits.

 Physical Traits and Visual Differences